felixarntz/wp-share-target/README.md

 ## Contributing

-Any kind of contributions to Image Sharer are welcome.
-Please [read the contributing guidelines](https://github.com/felix-arntz/wp-image-sharer/blob/master/CONTRIBUTING.md) to get started.
+Any kind of contributions to Share Target are welcome.
+Please [read the contributing guidelines](https://github.com/felix-arntz/wp-share-target/blob/master/CONTRIBUTING.md) to get started.